CommunityDragon/Docs/wad.md

 to the end of the structure.
 Knowing the size of the entry header structure allows to which fields are actually present.

-WAD version 1 ends at the *compression type* field.
+WAD version 1 ends at the *data type* field, followed by 3 padding bytes (for alignement).
 WAD versions 2 and 3 include all fields.

 | Pos | Size | Format | Description                            |